top of page

 Other Publications

 2024 WTO Trade Report on "Trade and Inclusiveness."
-Opinion Piece on “The Promise and Pitfalls of Responsible Sourcing in Global Value Chains” page 133 (w/ Alonso Alfaro-Ureña, Benjamin Faber, Cecile Gaubert, and José P. Vasquez)
+Opinion Piece on “The Promise and Pitfalls of Responsible Sourcing in Global Value Chains” page 133 (with Alfaro-Ureña, Faber, Gaubert, and Vasquez)

 bottom of page